Taeler Hendrix: Women's Champion and Relationship with Dylan Bostic (2010–2013)

 On December 10, 2010, Hendrix received a tryout in Ohio Valley Wrestling, at OVW Episode 591, losing to the OVW Women's Champion Lady JoJo in a dark match.

-Taeler Hendrix returned to the promotion on September 24, 2011, at the tapings of OVW episode 631, losing to Izza Belle Smothers in another dark match.
+Hendrix returned to the promotion on September 24, 2011, at the tapings of OVW episode 631, losing to Izza Belle Smothers in another dark match.
 Week later, at the tapings of OVW episode 632, Hendrix made her television debút, defeating Lady JoJo in a non–title match.
 After pinning JoJo in a tag team match at OVW episode 633 Hendrix received a match for the OVW Women's Championship at OVW episode 634 on October 15, which she won via disqualification, after JoJo slapped the referee.
 Hendrix defeated JoJo on November 12, at OVW's Saturday Night Special, to win the OVW Women's Championship for the first time, winning her first championship, and in a rematch on December 7.
 Throughout her reign as champion, Hendrix retained the championship several times against competitors such as Bobbie Bardot, C.J.
 Lane, Epiphany and Taryn Shay.
 On March 24, 2012, at OVW Episode 657, after retaining her title against The Great Cheyenne, Hendrix started a relationship with Dylan Bostic and afterwards became his valet.

-On April 14 at OVW episode 660, Taeler turned heel, after joining Josette Bynum's alliance.
+On April 14 at OVW episode 660, Hendrix turned heel, after joining Josette Bynum's alliance.
 In mid–April, Hendrix started a feud with Epiphany and defeated her in a title match on April 28.
 On June 2, at OVW's Saturday Night Special, Hendrix dropped the Women's Title to Epiphany, ending her reign at 203 days.
 On July 7, at OVW's Saturday Night Special, Hendrix defeated Epiphany in an evening gown match to win the vacant Women's Championship for a second time.
 Hendrix lost the championship to Heidi Lovelace on September 15 during a live event in Elizabethtown, Kentucky.
 The following weeks, Hendrix started a rivalry with Josette Bynum, formerly known as Lady JoJo, once again after Bynum pinned Lovelace in a non–title match earning a future championship match.
 The two divas teamed up in a tag team match against The Blossom Twins on the October 18 edition of episode 687, but lost the match because of miscommunication.
+On July 7, Hendrix won the OVW Women's Championship for a second time, defeating Epiphany but lost it in September.
+On December 1, at OVW's Saturday Night Special, Hendrix defeated Taryn to win the OVW Women's Championship for a third time.
+Hendrix dropped the Women's Championship to Jessie Belle at OVW's Saturday Night Special on January 5, 2013, despite the interference from her on-screen boyfriend Dylan Bostic.